Aliases for TNNC2 Gene

 External Ids for TNNC2 Gene

 Troponin (Tn), a key protein complex in the regulation of striated muscle contraction, is composed of 3 subunits.
 The Tn-I subunit inhibits actomyosin ATPase, the Tn-T subunit binds tropomyosin and Tn-C, while the Tn-C subunit binds calcium and overcomes the inhibitory action of the troponin complex on actin filaments.
 The protein encoded by this gene is the Tn-C subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TNNC2 Gene

-TNNC2 (Troponin C Type 2 (Fast)) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and Striated Muscle Contraction.
-GO annotations related to this gene include calcium ion binding and actin binding.
-An important paralog of this gene is CABP2.
+TNNC2 (Troponin C2, Fast Skeletal Type) is a Protein Coding gene.
+Diseases associated with TNNC2 include Distal Arthrogryposis.
+Among its related pathways are Cardiac conduction and Calcium signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
+An important paralog of this gene is TNNC1.

 UniProtKB/Swiss-Prot Summary for TNNC2 Gene

 Troponin is the central regulatory protein of striated muscle contraction.
 Tn consists of three components: Tn-I which is the inhibitor of actomyosin ATPase, Tn-T which contains the binding site for tropomyosin and Tn-C. The binding of calcium to Tn-C abolishes the inhibitory action of Tn on actin filaments.